 The area has staging materials which may be borrowed by clubs wishing to stage their own shows and competitions.
 For more information see Area Staging.

 When staging a public event appropriate consideration should be given to health and safety.
-The following NAFAS guidelines were mostly produced some time ago, so are not guaranteed to be up to date, or even to be still available on the NAFAS website.
+The following NAFAS guidelines were mostly produced some time ago, so are not guaranteed to be up to date.
 Club administrators may find it more useful to search for appropriate information on the internet.